Toronto Awaba Stags FC: 2011

 The 2011 season was Toronto's first endeavour into the NEW FM state league in the previous five years.
 A complete overhaul of the playing and coaching staff enabled a fresh approach to the start of a new season, which included the signing of former Newcastle United and Newcastle Jet Stephen Eagleton as the under 23's coach and squad member of first grade.
 Only one player remained on the club's books from the 2010 season.
 Bailie's preferred 3–5–2 system was used by all three grades (U19's, 23's and First Grade).
 The senior team was able to qualify for the finals series (for the first time in five years) after having finished fourth in the regular standings.
 They lost 9–1 on aggregate to Charleston.

 2012

 The 2012 season was a season with many ups and downs for the Toronto Awaba Stags.
 TheSenior team finished the season in 4th position with a total of 35 points, and played in the finals serious for the second consecutive year.

 2015 to 2016

-These two seasons were tough for the Stags both on and off the field with a vast rebuilding effort having been undertaken.
-The Stags while didn't achieve high results, the youth culture that has been built at the club is admirable.
+These two seasons were tough for the Stags both on and off the field with a vast rebuilding effort undertaken.
+The Stags didn't achieve high results on the pitch, but did build a youth culture at the club.
 2016 was the last year with Tony Jovcevski as the Senior team's coach.